-Although I have what I believe to be the most awesome, practically spoiler-proof system for reading Blue Jays tweets in “alternate time” as we watch PVR-delay or archived games (including a comparable Android version), when the Blue Jays sign a new player or I find a new Jays fan to follow on Twitter, new accounts need to be added to this system.
+I have written before about my most awesome, practically spoiler-proof system on MacOS for reading Blue Jays tweets in "alternate time" as we watch PVR-delay or archived games (and a comparable Android version).
+But, it's not simply "set it and forget it!"
+When the Blue Jays sign a new player or I find a new Jays fan to follow on Twitter, new accounts need to be added to this system.

-When I find a new Twitter user to follow that tweets about the Blue Jays at least semi-regularly, I have to assume that there may come a day when one of his or her tweets might spoil the result of a game we haven’t watched yet.
+When I find a new Twitter user to follow that tweets about the Blue Jays at least semi-regularly, I have to assume that there may come a day when one of their tweets might spoil the result of a game we haven't watched yet.

 - Follow the user on Twitter

-- Add the user to my "Blue Jays" Twitter List.
-(This is primarily for the Android solution.)
+- Add the user to my "Blue Jays" Twitter List at the source via Twitter (website, or 3rd party app).
+(This is primarily for organization, and for use in the Android solution.
+All my filtering happens locally, in my Mac app.)

 - In Yoru Fukurou on Mac OS: Using "Add User to tab" - My tab settings are already set up so that adding users to my Blue Jays tab redirects tweets both from and mentioning this user out of my regular timeline and into my Jays filter tab for reading later